 The inclusion of sporting facilities encouraged sports teams to locate to Moor Park.
 During 1867 a cricket team rented a wicket on the park.
 The team was Preston Nelson, better known now as Preston North End.
 A move to Deepdale Farm across Deepdale Road, and changing from cricket to rugby and football, marked the beginning of the city's historic football team.

 Preston Open Air Baths

-In 1907 Moor Park had a new feature, Preston Open Air Baths, which helped alleviate the pressure on Saul Street baths in the town centre during the summer months.
-It is sad to say this was closed in the early 1970s.
+In 1905 Moor Park had a new feature, Preston Open Air Baths, which helped alleviate the pressure on Saul Street baths in the town centre during the summer months.
+The baths, and a children's paddling pool, were located at the North East corner of the park, from Sir Tom Finney Way to the Serpentine Lake.
+It is sad to say the open air baths were closed in the early 1970s.